YieldShield/apply/applications/yieldshield.md

 ## Additional Information

 We haven't received any other funding so far, and want to deploy also on Polkadot simply because of our knowledge of the ecosystem.
+We believe the upcoming DeFi ecosystem in Hub will significantly benefit from a secure insurance protocol like YieldShield.